First Passage Percolation on Hyperbolic groups: Introduction

 The rest of this paper is organized as follows.
 In Section \ref{sec-prel}, we make formal definitions and set up basic notations for FPP on $\Ga$ (Section \ref{sec-prelperc}), recall preliminaries on hyperbolic groups (Section \ref{sec-prelhg}) and collect some standard probabilistic tools (Section \ref{sec-concn}) that we shall need in the rest of the paper.

 The next three sections aim at establishing the existence of velocity (Theorem \ref{thm-vexists}).
 Section \ref{sec-hprels} first recalls Cannon's theorem on the existence of automatic structures, and its connections with the Patterson-Sullivan measure \cite{calegarifujiwara,calegarimaher}.
+A convention we shall follow in this paper is the following: we shall refer to the Patterson-Sullivan measure class as the Patterson-Sullivan measure.
+Any two members of the class are absolutely continuous with respect to each other with bounded Radon-Nikodym derivatives.
+Since the statements we make are true up to bounded multiplicative constants, this will not be an issue.
 Next, we use these results to establish the main technical lemma of this section (Lemma \ref{ofreq-exist}) that proves the existence of frequency of occurrence of geodesic words along a geodesic ray $[1,\xi)$ from the identity in direction $\xi\in \pG$.
 The main aim of Section \ref{sec-wqg} is to establish an approximation result, Theorem \ref{t:approxqg}, for FPP geodesics.
 We look at large cylindrical neighborhoods $N_B([1,\xi))$ and look at passage times $T_B(x,y)$ between $x, y \in [o,\xi)$ when restricted to $N_B([o,\xi))$.
 We describe precisely in Theorem \ref{t:approxqg} how $T_B(x,y)$ approximates the passage time $T(x,y)$ in $\Ga$ between $x, y$.
 Finally, in Section \ref{sec-vel}, we prove that velocity exists (Theorem \ref{thm-vexists}).
 Counterexamples are also provided to show that this is a statement about a full measure subset of $\pG$ with respect to the Patterson-Sullivan measure; and cannot be upgraded to a statement about all of $\pG$.

 Section \ref{sec-dir} establishes the fact that FPP geodesic rays almost surely have a well-defined direction in $\pG$ (Theorems \ref{t:direxists} and \ref{dirnexists}).
 The main technical tool here is Proposition \ref{bt}, which is an adaptation to our context of the main theorem of \cite{benjamini-tessera}.